 This 105-mile ride through the Shenandoah National Park dishes up a full day of banked curves, hills, and vista-filled straightaways.
 One of the most famous routes in the world, this can’t-miss ride includes plenty of mountain twists with pavement that is smooth and clean.
 Seventy-five breathtaking overlooks provide easy pull-offs for stretching and sightseeing, as well as access to over 500 miles of mountain trails.

 Wildlife sightings are common, from black bear crossings to hawk migrations.
 Chilly temperatures at high elevation and early morning fog are regular mountain phenomena, so bring a warm jacket even in summer.
 Park amenities include hiking, camping, concessions, and gas at milepost 51 at Big Meadows Wayside.
 From your Waynesboro base camp enjoy a post-ride flight at Basic City Beer Co, where industrial funk meets handcrafted ales.
 Housed in a revamped metalworking forge, cracked window panes and open-air patios make room for evenings of live music and fresh food from Hops Kitchen.
 Duck wings, old-school sliders, pierogis, and beer-cheese nachos with pulled pork BBQ are just some of the post-ride celebration food they are serving up.

 Day 2: Country Roads

 Begin any long day of riding with Weasie’s Kitchen’s famous all-you-can-eat pancake stack, and return in the evenings to explore the Greenleaf Grill, Jake’s Bar and Grill, or Jalisco’s Mexican Grill and Cantina for more favorite downtown dining.

 Travel the country roads of the Shenandoah Valley to explore destinations such as Luray, Grand, and Shenandoah Caverns; Shenandoah and Eastside Speedways (right here in Waynesboro!); Port Republic and New Market Battlefields; and Shenandoah Harley Davidson.
-The route meanders through the farmlands and charming downtowns of the Valley before arriving back at Waynesboro for dining, lodging and historic destinations such as the and Waynesboro Heritage Museum and the Plumb House Museum.
+Meander through the pastoral farmland, stunning mountaintop vistas, and charming downtowns of the Valley before arriving back in Waynesboro for dining, lodging and historic destinations such as the and Waynesboro Heritage Museum and the Plumb House Museum.

 Day 3: Blue Ridge Parkway